The first-time homebuyer search combines the ingredients necessary to select good quality neighborhoods for your first home, in one single measure.

 NeighborhoodScout takes the guesswork out of finding the right location for every stage in your life.
 At the first-home stage, you may have recently finished school, or are settling into a career.
 Maybe you’ve found that special someone and are ready to start your lives together.
 Whatever the reason, buying a first home is a daunting step.
 You need the right set of tools to successfully break into the real estate market and find the perfect neighborhood.
 What neighborhood you choose for your first home is key.

 It is the people who live in a community, more than any other single thing, that make the community what it is.
 People can build up a neighborhood, or bring about its downfall.
 They cumulatively establish the desirable or undesirable character that make other people want to move in or get out.
 They help determine if it is safe, has good schools, and is well-maintained.
 So how do you measure the quality of people in a neighborhood?
 Look for a high proportion of college-educated adults.
+This is the single most important and integrative measure of neighborhood quality.

 On the whole, people with college degrees will earn more in their lifetime than their non-matriculated peers.
 People with degrees have better-paying jobs and can afford to maintain their homes and their local infrastructure.
 They value education and play an active role in their children’s schools, not just for the benefit of their own brainiac children but because they know that good schools equate to better home values.
 Plus, a high proportion of college educated people choosing to live in a neighborhood means others with access to information made an informed choice.
 They chose to live here!